Ajaaditya/Design/README.md

 This has some of the Blender projects I've undertaken along with canva thumbnails made.
-It also includessome programs made using c and python.
+It also includes some programs made using c and python.